Categories

 Why don’t Flame trees flower more often?

 Brachychiton acerifolius is an amazing medium sized tree, when it flowers!!!
-Unfortunately I think I can safely put it in the same flowering category as Gymea Lilys, which is difficult… Doryanthes excelsa flowers on average after 7 years, Brachychiton acerifolius Read more ›
+Unfortunately I think I can safely put it in the same flowering category as Gymea Lilys, which is difficult… Doryanthes excelsa flowers on average after 7 years, Brachychiton acerifolius is often more like 8, thats a long time to wait for a tree to…

 Illawarra native garden full of fresh ideas!